chris678/rsync-pull-backup/README.md

 The scripts have been designed for server based time machine like backup of user data/documents.
 They are NOT designed for a full system backup.
 For this purpose other tools exist.

 The scripts should work with all clients which support a ssh server.
+It has been tested with Windows and Linux as client (no Mac available).

 Backups are important - but creating them takes time.
 I've been looking for a way how I can automate my backups and don't need to think about them anymore after setup.
 Nice would also be to have a time line of backups so I can restore a single, accidently changed/deleted/... file without the need to restore from an archive system.